Updated: 10 hours ago

 “Don’t tell me what you value; show me your budget, and I’ll tell you what you value.” — Joe Biden –

 A friend of mine was surprised by how much she spent last month eating out.
 When I asked her if that was different from any other month, she replied that it was not.
-She was merely surprised by how much of her paycheck went towards eating out.
+Instead, she was merely surprised by how much of her paycheck went towards eating out.

-She felt disappointed with herself because she wanted to pay off her mortgage as quickly as possible.
-With an annual income of $200K, she certainly had the means to do so.
+She felt disappointed because she wanted to pay her mortgage quickly.
+With an annual income of $200K, she had the means to do so.
 But she had never set a budget before, never thinking she needed to because she had a good income.

 What Are Your Core Values?

 But how often do we manage our finances in alignment with our core values?
-In the case of my friend, while she appeared to value being debt-free, she spent her money on eating out with friends more than she would have wanted to.
+In my friend's case, while she appeared to value being debt-free, she spent her money on eating out with friends more than she would have wanted to.

 Throughout our lives, we will face many competing priorities.
-Do you pay down the mortgage or add to your retirement savings?
+For example, do you pay the mortgage or add to your retirement savings?
 Get into debt to pay for a family vacation?
-Take on a second job to pay for your children’s violin lessons instead of spending more time with the family?
+Take a second job to pay for your children’s violin lessons instead of spending more time with the family.

 Pulled in different directions, we feel stressed by our finances.
-Much of this is a result of being out of alignment — we claim we value certain things but the reality of our lives does not reflect those values.
+Much of this results from being out of alignment — we claim we value certain things, but the reality of our lives does not reflect those values.

 So, how do you manage your money in alignment with your top core values?
 And do you know what those values are?
-Complete a Values Assessment such as the one attached here.
+First, complete a Values Assessment such as the one attached here.
 Identify your top 5 core values.

 Look At Your Credit Card Statements.

 Complete a cash flow worksheet.
-Analyze this or the last 6 months’ credit card or bank statements, what percentage of your income is going to the following areas?
+Analyze this or the last six months’ credit card or bank statements; what percentage of your income is going to the following areas?

 · Debt repayment (loans, credit cards)